mbaersch/datalayer-event-repeater/README.md

 Trigger groups are the usual way to "pull event up the dataLayer" once a consent manager is loaded and communicates the current consent conditions via dataLayer events and / or variables.

-Use this tag template to repeat all events that occured before a certain (consent) condition was met.
+Use this tag template to repeat all events that occured before a certain (consent) condition was met if you want to avoid  trigger groups in your setup.

 ## What it does
 This tag template can be used to re-push events with specific `event` keys.
 When fired, the tag gets a copy of the current dataLayer and compares every `event` value for every push with all event names specified in the list, starting with the first event that occured in the dataLayer.